lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-2. Grab the first input frame in the FIFO but do not remove it until it has actually been processed which may not happen if inference results are not ready.
+2. The first input frame in the FIFO is retrieved but is not removed until it has actually been processed.
+Processing may not happen if inference results are not ready.

 ```Cpp
 					FramePipelineFifoItem ps2s3i = pipeS2toS3Fifo.front();